icerpc/icerpc-csharp/src/IceRpc.Compressor/README.md

 # Compressor Interceptor and Middleware for IceRPC

 IceRpc.Compressor provides an [IceRPC][icerpc] interceptor that allows you to compress the payloads of the requests you send.
-This interceptor can also decompress the payloads of the responses you receive.
+This interceptor decompresses the payloads of the responses you receive when these payloads are compressed.

 In addition, IceRpc.Compressor provides an IceRPC middleware that allows you to compress the payloads of the responses you send back.
-This middleware can also decompress the payloads of the requests you receive.
+This middleware decompresses the payloads of the requests you receive when these payloads are compressed.

 [Source code][source] | [Package][package] | [Example][example] | [API reference documentation][api] | [Interceptor documentation][interceptor] | [Middleware documentation][middleware]